Alumniminium/Chat/README.md

 Inspired by IRC, master server hosts virtual servers with channels, users can create servers, friends, private messaging,..

 ### Why
 Discord sucks.
 It's constantly having problems or is down.
 The Discord client is a resource hog.
-It uses half a CPU core just to blink the fuckign cursor whit eating half a gig of ram.
+It uses half a CPU core just to blink the fucking cursor while eating half a gig of ram.

 I know this isn't going to take off and become the next big thing, im building this mainly to see if I can, and to have a fallback service to talk with my friends if discord dies again.